electron/electron/docs/tutorial/desktop-environment-integration.md

 ## Represented File of Window (OS X)

-On OS X a window can set its represented file, so the file's icon can show in the title bar and when users Command-Click or Control-Click on the tile a path popup will show.
+On OS X a window can set its represented file, so the file's icon can show in the title bar and when users Command-Click or Control-Click on the title a path popup will show.

 You can also set the edited state of a window so that the file icon can indicate